-Privacy has been and most likely always will be desirable in many aspects of your life.
+Privacy has been, and most likely always will be, desirable in many aspects of your life.
 It becomes especially desirable in times of struggle and can play a big part in the decisions you make to help yourself.

-Public Record but Not Widely Known
+Bankruptcy is Public Record, But Not Widely Known

 From a technical standpoint, filing for bankruptcy is public record.
 This means anyone can find out about your bankruptcy.
-It sounds worse than it is though.
+It sounds worse than it is, though.
 The truth is, they would have to be looking specifically for the filing or be a creditor.

-Now, it is important to note that a bankruptcy filing will appear on your credit report for seven to ten years following.
+It’s important to note that a bankruptcy filing will appear on your credit report for seven to ten years following.
 So if you apply for a credit card or loan, or even try to rent an apartment, that information will be viewable to your creditor.

 If you owe money to a family member or friend, they will get a letter about your bankruptcy.
-So, while your bankruptcy filing is technically public record, there is a good chance it is not something everyone will know about.
+So, while your bankruptcy filing is technically public record, there is a good chance it’s not something everyone will know about.
 To learn even more about filing for bankruptcy, consult an experienced attorney.

-Experienced Bankruptcy Attorney in NJ
+Experienced Bankruptcy Attorney In NJ